-Because Discovery Day is such a popular holiday, you can typically find festivals that last all weekend long.
-For example, visit the festival at Dawson City which features a Can-Can dancer show, golf tournament, face painting, arts and crafts, walking tours, and writing competitions.
-Just be sure to allot extra travel time as traffic tends to be heavy on these days.
+Because Discovery Day is such a popular holiday, some festivals last all weekend long.
+The festival at Dawson City features a Can-Can dance show, face painting, arts and crafts and writing competitions.
+Just be sure to allot extra travel time as local traffic tends to be heavy on these days.

-Originally, the city's name was White Horse, later modified to Whitehorse.
+Originally, the city's name was White Horse and later slightly modified to Whitehorse.

 Why We Love Discovery Day

 Not only does this holiday honor the Klondike gold rush, but it also reminds them of how Yukon was established as a territory.
-Every year on Discovery Day, Canadians are reminded how their land came to be.
+Every year on Discovery Day, Canadians honor the founding of the Yukon.

 Why not party in the Yukon?
 At summer's close, Discovery Day provides an excuse to get friends and family together for a celebration and festival of delights.
 Discovery Day in Dawson City offers an amazing backdrop for fun events in a beautiful, natural setting.

 Let's be honest.
 Sometimes, it's great to have a day off from work or school, whatever the reason.
 Because Discovery Day is a legal holiday in Yukon, you get to have the day off.
 You might as well head to the festival and have some fun!